CQX96/CQX96-Linux/Documentation/process/coding-style.rst

 3.1) Spaces
 ***********

-Linux kernel style for use of spaces depends (mostly) on function-versus-keyword usage.
+CQX96 kernel style for use of spaces depends (mostly) on function-versus-keyword usage.
 Use a space after (most) keywords.
-The notable exceptions are sizeof, typeof, alignof, and __attribute__, which look somewhat like functions (and are usually used with parentheses in Linux, although they are not required in the language, as in: ``sizeof info`` after ``struct fileinfo info;`` is declared).
+The notable exceptions are sizeof, typeof, alignof, and __attribute__, which look somewhat like functions (and are usually used with parentheses in CQX96, although they are not required in the language, as in: ``sizeof info`` after ``struct fileinfo info;`` is declared).